GeorgeStrakhov/soul-candy/README.md

 Hugs,
 +G

 Summer 2014.
-Hong Kong, Kuala Lumpur, Kathmandu and the air in between.
+Hong Kong, Kuala Lumpur, Kathmandu and all the air in between.

 * * *
 p.s.